Why Google Reviews Aren’t the Best Way to Find a Therapist (and What to Do Instead)

 What Therapists Do Instead (and Why It’s Not Always Transparent)

-What about the therapists that do have hundreds of 5-star reviews?
+What about the therapists who do have hundreds of 5-star reviews?
 Good question.

 Some therapists try to work around ethical restrictions by:

-This isn’t about blaming other therapists.
+This isn’t about blaming therapists.
 Many are doing their absolute best within a broken system, and some genuinely don’t know the ethical gray areas around reviews.
 Others are simply trying to reach people in pain in the only way the algorithm understands.
-I’ve felt that pressure too.

 But the issue isn’t individual choices, it’s that Google isn’t designed to help people find the right therapist.
 It’s designed to surface whoever plays the SEO (search engine optimization, aka Google) game best.
 That creates an unfair situation for both clients and clinicians.